-The UK has just announced new plans to get a million smokers to switch to vaping.
-How does Europe compare in terms of smoking and vaping rates?
+The UK has announced further plans to deter smokers with new packaging.
+But how do European countries compare in terms of smoking and vaping rates?

-The moves, which campaigners say are "welcome steps in the right direction," is part of a wider strategy to get the country "smoke-free" by 2030, or getting smoking rates down to roughly 5 per cent.
+The moves, which campaigners have called steps in the right direction, are part of a wider strategy to get the country "smoke-free" by 2030, or getting smoking rates down to roughly 5 per cent.

-It comes just a day after plans to introduce an "illicit vapes enforcement squad" were announced in a bid to crack down on the illegal sales of vapes to under-18s in shops.
+UK authorities have also rolled out an "illicit vapes enforcement squad" in a bid to crack down on the illegal sales of vapes to under-18s in shops.

 Smoking in Europe